bjssacademy/fundamentals-clean-code/01basics.md

 ### Clarity is a cost saving

-Think about a large codebase, badly named.
+Think about a large codebase, where everything is badly named (_shudders_).

 That reverse engineering step must be done for _every_ line of code.
 By _every_ programmer who touches it. _Every_ time it is touched.
 For the _entire lifetime_ of that code - which might be 25 years, plus.

 That is waste.
 Waste costs money - as we are paid time and materials.
 It slows down delivery.
-It also has a very demotvating and wearying effect on you as a programmer.
+It also has a very demotivating and wearying effect on you as a programmer.

 > Clean code is **key** to being agile - it enables responding quickly to change